TheRedBlueCube3/minesweeper/README.md

 Search engines are your best friend.

 Then rename `Makefile.unix`, press the make button, and a moment later, you got it.

+## Controls

+Arrows to move.
+Z to reveal.
+X to flag.
+R to restart.